Serer religion: Raan festival

 The Raan festival of Tukar takes place in the old village of Tukar founded by Lamane Jegan Joof (or Lamane Djigan Diouf in French speaking Senegal) around the 11th century.
 It is headed by his descendants (the Lamanic lineage).
 The Raan occurs every year on the second Thursday after the appearance of the new moon in April.
 On the morning of Raan, the Lamane would prepare offerings of millet, sour milk and sugar.
 After sunrise, the Lamane makes a visit to the sacred pond – the shrine of Saint Luguuñ Joof who guided Lamane Jegan Joof after he migrated from Lambaye (north of Sine).
 The Lamane would make an offering to Saint Luguuñ and spends the early morning in ritual prayer and meditation.
 After that, he makes a tour of Tukar and perform ritual offerings of milk, millet and wine as well as small animals at key shrines, trees, and sacred locations.
 The people make their way to the compound of the chief Saltigue (the Serer high priests and priestess – who are the "hereditary rain priests selected from the Lamane's lineage for their oracular talent").

+The A Cuur Ale ceremony

+In some Serer-Siin villages there is an annual rain ceremony held where Saltigues will commune with Pangool to augur a season of rain similar to the Xooy.
+The village would gather with the representetives of the respective village's founding lineage and chief to pour libations of millet and sugar before the Saltigues would predict the future rainfall within their sacred groves.
+The ceremony's predictions would involve the amount of rain for their crops such as millet and peanuts as well as the general health of their community.